micromint/Simple-DAP/README.md

 -------------
 * [Porting CMSIS-DAP to new boards](http://mbed.org/handbook/cmsis-dap-interface-firmware)

-This mbed-DAP project does not include the bootloader or flash algoriths.
+This mbed-DAP project does not include the bootloader or flash algorithms.
 References to those or to the Python tools from the mbed CMSIS-DAP project are not applicable.

 References
 ----------